Which Salt is Best? Why Salt is Essential in Your Diet

 Research linking salt consumption to heart disease and stroke is tenuous at best.

 Likewise, many individuals with high blood pressure see no significant decrease in blood pressure following a reduction in salt intake.
 In truth, salt is good for you (provided you’re consuming the right kind, and not some chemical version).
 Salt is a required component for many of our bodily functions.
+Most Americans eating the standard American diet are getting plenty of salt.

 Many people are confused about salt.

 SODIUM is a mineral found in salt.
 SALT is a naturally-occurring compound of sodium and chloride.
-SALT is different frmom SODIuM.
+SALT is different from SODIUM.
 Then there is table salt, which is created from natural salt but then is refined through a process of heating it to 1,200 degrees Fahrenheit, which destroys most of its beneficial compounds.
 Oh dear!
 To use the words sodium and salt interchangeably is not accurate.
 But, when we confuse table salt with natural salt, we get into real problems, as with any refined foods.

-May doctors say that sodium (and therefore salt) is bad for you.
+Many doctors say that sodium (and therefore salt) is bad for you.
 They sustain it causes high blood pressure, perhaps because of the myth that when you eat salt, you feel thirsty and drink more water.
 Your body holds onto the extra water in order to dilute the saltiness in your blood, and maintain your electrolyte balance.
 This results in increased blood volume, which the theory suggests leads to high blood pressure.
 But the theory doesn’t hold up.
 The theory states, a low-sodium diet reduces blood pressure.
 Sorry, this is not true.

 I just wanted PLAIN SALT.
-What happened to plain SEA SALT in the grocery?
+What happened to pure SEA SALT in the grocery?
 I’m not a doctor, so I’m relying on Dr. Christianne Northrup and Dr. Mercola, my favorite medical heroes.
 What are the drawbacks of the low Sodium Diet craze?

 Modern medicine knows that pure SALT (sodium chloride) levels in the body are essential.
 SALT levels follow WATER levels.
 These two elements always follow each other to maintain balance.
 So if my hydration levels are good enough, and I’m not eating fast food, my body electrolytes and chemical balance should be good.
 Every person’s body chemistry is unique.
 I’m just not willing to make an assumption that I need Potassium chloride supplement to prevent heart attack,

 In short, if you want to eat a low-sodium diet, just use less salt.
-Ha Ha!

 Mercola STORY AT-A-GLANCE